Seangottarun/FluidStride-Website/_pages/about.md

 Here at FluidStride, we're very much driven by passion rather than a desire for profit.
 If you have any feedback or suggestions, feel free to reach out!

+If you have time, we would really appreciate it if you could fill out our [survey](https://docs.google.com/forms/d/1NwSoW5W-vWgOdfknK5lVLexVOeUVa-9lj7vrwmPxHHA/)!

 # About Me
 Hi!
-My name is Sean and I'm an avid runner and a computer engineering student who started FluidStride as a hobby project.
+My name is Sean and I'm an avid runner and a computer engineering student.
+I started FluidStride as a hobby project based on my previous competitive running experience at the high school provincial level.

-I was inspired to start this project when I noticed some imbalances in my own running form.
+I was inspired to start this project when I noticed some imbalances in my own running gait.
 Furthermore, I mainly trained independently and felt like I missed out on the potential development and feedback that I could have gotten with a regular coach.

-To help other runners and running coaches, I decided to start FluidStride to see if there were ways to train smarter using recent computer vision research.
+I decided to start FluidStride to see if there were ways to train smarter using recent computer vision research.
 So far the results have been promising and I hope to have a first version of FluidStride available to the public in January 2021!

 Happy running!